laravel/docs/upgrade.md

 **Likelihood Of Impact: Very Low**

-Previously, in order to override the default exception handler, custom implementations were bound into the container using the `\App\Exceptions\Handler::class` type.
+Previously, in order to override the default Laravel exception handler, custom implementations were bound into the service container using the `\App\Exceptions\Handler::class` type.
 However, you should now bind custom implementations using the `\Illuminate\Contracts\Debug\ExceptionHandler::class` type.

 ### Blade